Skip to Main Content

 Discount Open Access publishing

-In open access publishing the costs are currently shifting from the reader (via the University Library's licenses) to the author, who is charged with an Article Processing Charge (APC).
+In Open Access publishing the costs are currently shifting from the reader (via the University Library's licenses) to the author, who is charged with an Article Processing Charge (APC).

-Open access deals have been brokered with a number of big publishers, enabling researchers of Dutch universities to publish open access for free or with a discount:
+Open Access deals have been brokered with a number of big publishers, enabling researchers of Dutch universities to publish open access for free or with a discount:

 Avoid predatory publishers

-Predatory journals charge a fee for publishing in open access, but are of poor quality and offer no or very few services despite the often professional website.
+Predatory journals charge a fee for publishing in Open Access, but are of poor quality and offer no or very few services despite the often professional website.

 The websites below offer tips to recognize and avoid predatory journals: